oqolarte/oblong/content/project/imbentori.md

 ## Foreword

 The tongue that swirls with its perceived languages can only cope so much from the demands of diction.
-*Imbentori*, then, is one own's tongue's attempt to speak the library of tensions as they never unfold in one's mind.
+*Imbentori*, then, is one own tongue's attempt to speak the library of tensions as they never unfold in one's mind.
 It is a list of personal truths told with cryptic lingo (or with International Art English[^bs], one could argue) to add dimension to the mundane.

+I wanted to tell stories, fiction or otherwise, that had shaped me definitively.
 In some entries, though, there's no room for interpretation.
 In any case, if you feel like the stream of thoughts challenge the way you read, *hmm*, then it's purpose didn't go off tangent.

 "Which is what, exactly?"
 I hear you ask.

 "Well," I mutter, racking my brain for *proper* wording.
 "The intention of sharing this version of my Youth---captured between 2012 and 2018---is to offer a perspective of someone who both despises the world, yet remains hopeful of the people's capacity to kick-start a change, although they bore me at that."
 And then you plop back on your chair, still unsatisfied with my ambiguous response.

 You will notice quirks.
 One of the most notable was how I refuse to capitalize letters that needed capitalization.
 It's style;
 you'll get over it.

+It's tempting to edit away all the cringe parts, but I think those parts are what makes this body of work, if you can call it that, unique.
+Right now, I'll compromise by trimming *some* of the bad stuff.

+If everything sounds strange,
+it's because I had been in this odd phase.

 ### There's a free copy online